 I have to tell you that one of the scientifically tested benefits of 40+ and 55+ is better sleep and indeed many women have reported improvements.

-Ingested magnesium is also a brilliant relaxant; I like to add a teaspoon of magnesium powder to my water though you may prefer to take a tablet.
+Ingested magnesium is also a brilliant relaxant; we’ve got it in 55+.
+If you take 40+ you could add a teaspoon of magnesium powder to a smoothie.